 Content

 The U-SIG field is designed to bring forward compatibility to the EHT preamble via the introduction of version independent fields.
 These are fields that will be consistent in location and interpretation across multiple 802.11 PHY amendments.
 The intent of the version independent content is to achieve better coexistence among future 802.11 generations.
 In addition, the U-SIG can have some version dependent fields which are fields specific to a PHY amendment.
-The size of the U-SIG for the case of an Extended Range Mode (if such a mode were to be adopted) is TBD.
 The U-SIG includes version independent bits followed by version dependent bits.
 PHY version identifier field shall be one of the version independent fields in the U-SIG.
 The purpose of PHY Version Identifier is to simplify autodetection for future 802.11 generations, i.e., value of this field is used to identify the exact PHY version starting with 802.11be.

+The size of the U-SIG for EHT MU PPDU and EHT TB PPDU is two symbols.
+For forward compatibility, EHT R1 defines an Extended Range (ER) Preamble while not defining an ER PPDU.
+This enables an EHT R1 STA to decode and interpret the version independent content in the U-SIG of an ER PPDU which may be introduced in future amendments.
+The size of U-SIG for an ER preamble is four symbols.

 The following fields shall be the same in every 80MHz segment, if the fields are present in U-SIG: • Number of EHT-SIG symbols • GI+EHT-LTF Size • Number of EHT-LTF symbols • PE related parameters

 The U-SIG field for an EHT MU PPDU contains the fields listed in Table 34-18 (U-SIG field of an EHT MU PPDU).